-Follow the principles of “The Liver Cleansing Diet” by Dr Cabot or the vital principles of eating in “The Healthy Liver and Bowel Book” Eating principles that support the liver are also good for the kidneys.
+Follow the principles of "The Liver Cleansing Diet" by Dr Cabot for the vital principles of eating.
+Clean eating principles that support the liver are also good for the kidneys.

 For the acute pain of kidney stones strong analgesia, such as pethidine or morphine, is often required - especially for renal colic.
 This may be combined with an antispasmodic like hyoscine.
 Urinary tract infections are treated with antibiotics.
 Unless the stone is moving spontaneously, some form of active treatment is necessary.
 This may involve an open operation to remove the stone.
 However, this can usually be avoided by using the newer techniques of lithotripsy or percutaneous nephrolithotomy.
 Lithotripsy is the use of shock waves generated under water and focused on the stone causing it to break up.
 The fragments can then be passed spontaneously via the urethra.
 Percutaneous nephrolithotomy involves creating a narrow track through the skin down to the kidney and using a special telescope called an endoscope to remove the stone along this track.